ivanmu-1/Cal-Poly-Pomona-Professor-Analysis/README.md

 # Cal Poly Pomona Professor Analysis
 This project focuses on showcasing our skills in collecting, cleaning, and analyzing professor reviews for Cal Poly Pomona, sourced from [RateMyProfessors.com](https://www.ratemyprofessors.com/school/13914).
 The review and professor data have been successfully collected, cleaned, and analyzed.
-The project is currently in its final stages as we work on wrapping up the remaining tasks and conduct experiments with Supervised Topic Modeling.
+The project is currently in its final stages as we work on wrapping up the remaining tasks and conduct experiments with Supervised Topic Modeling in RStudio.

 #### This Project was done as a joint collaboration between:
 - [Rodrigo Isidro](https://github.com/Rodgeroger)